Clare Cook – CEO

 Jo started working for Soundabout in 2014 bringing over 20 years experience of working with voluntary sector organisations.
 Jo’s role is to manage all our community programmes where we work directly with families, schools and care providers to bring exciting musical experiences.
 Jo’s previous work and volunteering have taken her around the world by way of Newcastle-upon-Tyne and inspired a degree in Anthropology and a Masters degree in Gender, Culture and Development.
 Jo’s interest in working with people with disabilities led to a career break to live in L’Arche, a community for people with and without learning disabilities.

-Mia Waldock – Community and Data Officer
+Mia Waldock – Programme Officer

 Mia joined us in early 2017.
 She is supporting Jo Colton, Community Programme Manager, with the specific responsibility of the continual development and delivery of the community programme.
 Her other responsibilities include volunteer management and database management.
 Mia has over 6 years experience in the charity sector working and volunteering in fundraising, online marketing and event management (National Trust, Willen Hospice and Frogmore Paper Museum).